brdyamhrany-debug/debFIR8/README.md

 python free proxy.py

-"""
+# termux debFIR8
 wouldn’t recommend this tool for Termux due to its poor cracking performance.
-It is better to use it on Kali Linux.
+It is better to use it on Kali Linux
-"""